 The same device keeps joining your network

-If you notice the same device repeatedly joining the network (getting multiple push notifications from the Circle app, or seeing duplicate devices in the list of devices), it's possible that your kid is using software to "spoof" a new MAC address for their device.
+If you notice the same device repeatedly joining the network (getting multiple push notifications from the Circle app, or seeing duplicate devices in the list of devices), it's possible either the device is utilizing Private Mac Address features, or your kiddo may be using software to "spoof" a new MAC address for their device.
 Since the Circle device identifies devices uniquely by their MAC address, it doesn't know to associate newly generated MAC addresses with the filters defined for your kids' profile.

 What can you do?

-There are a few ways to remove Circle Go from a device, and we've even documented them on our support site so that you, as the parent, can remove it whenever you'd like.
+There are a few ways to remove the Circle VPN from a device, and we've even documented them on our support site so that you, as the parent, can remove it whenever you'd like.
 However, in the wrong hands it can be done by anyone.
 Fortunately, removing the device management profile requires the device's passcode; so having a strong passcode unknown to your child can help in that regard.
-However, the VPN toggle can be turned off; in that instance, you should get a push notification to your managing devices that states Circle Go may have been intentionally disabled.
+However, the VPN toggle can be turned off; in that instance, you should get a push notification to your managing devices that will state the Circle VPN may have been intentionally disabled.

 What can you do?